-The CK technique eliminates several potential complications, errors and sources of procedural difficulty.
+The CK technique eliminates several potential complications, errors, and sources of procedural difficulty.
 We recommend a vertical midline skin incision followed by direct visualization of the CTM.
 This allows maximal exposure of the anatomy and extension of the incision if further exposure is needed while decreasing the risk of bleeding.
-While the potential for complications remain with an open technique, complications associated with wire-guided and percutaneous techniques are avoided.
+While the potential for complications remains with an open technique, complications associated with wire-guided and percutaneous techniques are avoided.
 Visualizing the CTM reduces the likelihood of subcutaneous or esophageal placement.
 We believe adequate exposure, visualization, and direct palpation of the CTM is critical for providers who do not have extensive experience with surgical airways.
 We incise the CTM and insert the tip of the device into the trachea.
 The tip of the device secures the opening into the trachea and gives the operator the ability to lift and manipulate the trachea.
-The device has a blunt tip that is curved upward thus minimizing the risk of injury to the membranous trachea or esophagus.
-Since the CK combines the functions of both the bougie and a dilator and incorporates them within the airway cannula as a single unit, the result is a much more compact/efficient device that is easier to handle, requires fewer steps or additional equipment such as forceps, tracheal hooks or dilators.
+The device has a blunt tip that is curved upward, thus minimizing the risk of injury to the membranous trachea or esophagus.
+Since the CK combines the functions of both the bougie and a dilator, and incorporates them within the airway cannula as a single unit, the result is a much more compact/efficient device that is easier to handle and requires fewer steps or additional equipment such as forceps, tracheal hooks, or dilators.

 Like the BAC, the CK technique also provides tactile feedback if the device is placed correctly in the airway as the tip passes over the tracheal rings.
-The coudé tip of the CK is always oriented anteriorly allowing it to consistently make contact with the tracheal rings as it is advanced caudad.
-This is not always the case when utilizing the BAC.
-Although the BAC is initially inserted through the CTM with the coudé tip oriented anteriorly, inadvertent rotation of the bougie 180 degrees aligns the coudé tip with the smooth posterior wall of the trachea where no vibrations could be felt.
+The coudé tip of the CK is always oriented anteriorly, allowing it to consistently make contact with the tracheal rings as it is advanced caudad.
+This is not always the case when using the BAC.
+Although the BAC is initially inserted through the CTM with the coudé tip oriented anteriorly, inadvertent rotation of the bougie 180 degrees aligns the coudé tip with the smooth posterior wall of the trachea, where no vibrations can be felt.
 The CK also provides visual feedback if the device is placed incorrectly into the subcutaneous tissue by tenting the skin.
 No skin tenting is present if the device is in the trachea.
 Having both tactile and visual confirmation of proper placement is critical in the noisy, low-light prehospital setting.
-A conventional gum elastic bougie is approximately 70 cm in length and is designed for oral insertion, making it somewhat ungainly for use in SC due to its excessive length, whereas the total length of the CK is less than 20 cm.
+A conventional gum elastic bougie is approximately 70cm in length and is designed for oral insertion, making it somewhat ungainly for use in SC due to its excessive length, whereas the total length of the CK is less than 20cm.

-In a recent crossover study of 15 US Army 68 Whiskey medics, the CK technique took less time to perform and had no first attempt failures when compared to a standard open surgical technique with this group of relatively inexperienced medics performing the procedure on fresh human cadavers.
-(38)
+In a recent crossover study of 15 US Army 68 Whiskey medics, the CK technique took less time to perform and had no first attempt failures when compared with a standard open surgical technique with this group of relatively inexperienced medics performing the procedure on fresh human cadavers.

-One hundred percent of the CK insertions (15/15) were successful on the first attempt whereas 66% (10/15) in the standard cricothyroidotomy group were successful on the first attempt (p = 0.042).
-Two participants required multiple attempts to place the airway in the standard group, one required 2 and another 3 attempts, but were ultimately successful.
-Three participants in the standard group three failed to cannulate the airway.
+All of the CK insertions (15 of 15) were successful on the first attempt whereas 66% (10 of 15) in the standard cricothyroidotomy group were successful on the first attempt (p = .042).
+Two participants required multiple attempts to place the airway in the standard group, one required two and another required three attempts, but were ultimately successful.
+Three participants in the standard group failed to cannulate the airway.
 One participant placed the airway into the esophagus.
 Two others placed it into the soft tissue of the neck.

-Procedure time for the CK was faster with a median time of 35 seconds [95% confidence interval (CI) = 33 seconds to 37 seconds] compared to 72 seconds using the standard technique [95% CI = 52 seconds to 92 seconds] (p = 0.001).
+Procedure time for the CK was faster, with a median time of 34 seconds (95% confidence interval [CI], 33-37 seconds) compared with 65 seconds using the standard technique (95% CI, 52-92 seconds; p = .001).